Extending functionality with custom parameters

 or are a result of the model's simulation state.

-In this case they can be defined as args
+In this case they can be defined as args or kwargs in the parameter definition.

 Only simple types that are supported by JSON can be used as arguments, such as strings, numbers, and booleans.